All Collections

 Rubric Assessment

-❗ Students will need to request access to any Google Doc when re-accessing the rubric assessment after they've submitted.
+❗ Students will need to request access in order to edit any Google Doc when re-accessing the rubric assessment after they've submitted.

 Did this answer your question?